dy/gl-waveform/readme.md

 minDb: -100,
 sampleRate: 44100,

-// How many samples fit to the full canvas width, i. e.
-44100 for 1s of data
+// Zoom level, or how many data samples per pixel
-width: 1024,
+scale: 1,

 // How many samples to skip from the left side of the buffer.
 //undefined offset will move window to the tail of data, negative - from the tail.